Teichm\"uller extremal maps on infinite Riemann surfaces: A sufficient condition for the existence of the Teichm uller extremal maps

 We construct a map $\tilde{g}:\mathbb{D}\to\mathbb{D}$ using the correspondence $\tilde{f}_{\#}$.
-Since each regular horizontal and vertical trajectory of a holomorphic quadratic differential $\tilde{\varphi^*}$ can intersect in at most one point in $\mathbb{D}$ (the same is true for $\tilde{\psi}$), each point of the complement of the countably many singular horizontal and vertical trajectories is the intersection of a unique horizontal and a unique vertical regular trajectory of $\tilde{\varphi^*}$.
-We define $\tilde{g}$ to send this point to the intersection of the corresponding (under $\tilde{f}_{\#}$) horizontal and vertical trajectories of $\tilde{\psi}$.
+By the uniqueness of the geodesics for the metric induced by a holomorphic quadratic differential in a simply connected domain (see \cite[page 72, Theorem 14.2.1]{Strebel}), each regular horizontal and vertical trajectory of a holomorphic quadratic differential $\tilde{\varphi_0}$ can intersect in at most one point in $\mathbb{D}$ (the same is true for $\tilde{\psi}$).
+Therefore, each point of the complement of the countably many singular horizontal and vertical trajectories is the intersection of a unique horizontal and a unique vertical regular trajectory of $\tilde{\varphi_0}$.
+We define $\tilde{g}$ to send this point to the intersection of the corresponding (under $\tilde{f}_{\#}$) horizontal and vertical trajectories of $\tilde{\psi_0}$.

-So far, the map $\tilde{g}$ is defined on the complement of the singular horizontal and vertical trajectories of $\tilde{\varphi^*}$.
+So far, the map $\tilde{g}$ is defined on the complement of the singular horizontal and vertical trajectories of $\tilde{\varphi_0}$.
 We establish that $\tilde{g}$ is continuous.
 Indeed, let $z_n\in\mathbb{D}$ be a sequence of points where $\tilde{g}$ is defined that converges to $z\in\mathbb{D}$.
-Let $\frak{h}_n$ be the horizontal trajectory of $\varphi^*$ that contains $z_n$ and let $\frak{v}_n$ be the vertical trajectory of $\varphi^*$ that contains $z_n$.
+Let $\frak{h}_n$ be the horizontal trajectory of $\varphi_0$ that contains $z_n$ and let $\frak{v}_n$ be the vertical trajectory of $\varphi_0$ that contains $z_n$.
 Then $\frak{h}_n\cap\frak{v}_n=\{ z_n\}$.
 Let $\frak{h}$ be the limit horizontal trajectory of the sequence $\frak{h}_n$.
-The horizontal trajectory $\frak{h}$ is either regular or it limits to a zero of $\varphi^*$ in at least one end.
+The horizontal trajectory $\frak{h}$ is either regular or it limits to a zero of $\varphi_0$ in at least one end.
 In the latter case, we can take a subsequence of $\frak{h}_n$, if necessary, such that $\frak{h}_n$ are on the same side of $\frak{h}$.
 Then the limit of $\frak{h}_n$ consists of a concatenation of, possibly countably many, singular horizontal trajectories.
 In either case, the ends of the trajectory $\frak{h}$ consist of two distinct points.
 An analogous construction yields a sequence of regular vertical trajectories $\frak{v}_n$ that contain $z_n$ and converge on one side to a vertical trajectory $\frak{v}$ which contains $z$.
-The vertical trajectory $\frak{v}$ is either regular or it is a concatenation of, at most countably many, singular vertical trajectories, both ends converging to distinct points on $S^1$.
+The vertical trajectory $\frak{v}$ is either regular or it is a concatenation of, at most countably many, singular vertical trajectories, both ends of which converge to distinct points on $S^1$.